 Event Information

-Lake Light Sculpture returns for its 25th anniversary in 2026, bringing the Lake Jindabyne foreshore to life over the Easter long weekend - Friday 3 to Monday 6 April.
+Lake Light Sculpture returns for its 25th anniversary in 2026, bringing the Lake Jindabyne foreshore to life over the Easter long weekend — 3–6 April.

-To mark this milestone year, we’re proud to announce our biggest-ever prize pool - $51,000 across the 2026 exhibition - creating more opportunity than ever for artists to be recognised and celebrated (see details below).
+To mark the milestone, we’re proud to announce our biggest-ever prize pool — $51,000 across the exhibition.

-The lakefront will once again transform into an open-air gallery of light and creativity, featuring new works, returning favourites, and artists from across the region and beyond.
-This landmark year will introduce fresh programming and special anniversary highlights celebrating 25 years of art by the lake.
+The foreshore will once again transform into an open-air gallery of light and creativity, featuring new works, returning favourites, and artists from across the region and beyond — alongside fresh programming to celebrate 25 years of art by the lake.

 Celebrating 25 Years!